-OXS 281 Research Methodology I (1 cr. hr.)
+OXS 281 Research Methodology I

 The student will design an independent laboratory project under the mentorship of a faculty member.
 The student will work with the faculty advisor in order to master laboratory techniques needed for the research project.
 By the end of the semester the student will produce a written proposal of the research project.